 8. Condition and rinse again, if needed.

 When you have totally worked out the shampoo, add conditioner to the ends of your hair.
 Make sure your conditioner is well suited to your hair by utilizing products in the same line.
-To use the same example as above, for dry hair use the Clear Hydration Fix Conditioner and for oily hair use Suave Essentials Daily Clarifying Conditioner.
-Let it sit for a few minutes and rinse throughly.
+Let the conditioner sit for a few minutes and rinse thoroughly.
 End off by rinsing your whole head of hair in warm water.
 This helps to seal the outer layer of your hair, helping it look shinier.